enclave-networks/docs/docs/kb/certificate-lifetime-management-and-best-practice.md

 In short, for public infrastructure exposing TLS endpoints, short-lived certificates should be adopted wherever possible.
 Systems connected privately via Enclave can, and should confidently deploy perpetually issued certificates

-## License constraints
+## Enrolment key constraints

-In order to issue a certificate to an enrolling system, a licence key must first be created in the Portal.
-Licence keys created without a configured `By Certificate Validity Period` constraint will, by default, issue certificates that are valid in perpetuity.
+In order to issue a certificate to an enrolling system, an Enrolment Key must first be created in the Portal.
+Enrolment Keys created without a configured `Validity Period` constraint will, by default, issue certificates that are valid in perpetuity.

-Licence keys created with a `By Certificate Validity Period` constraint will remain valid from the time when the license key is used, for the expressed duration of the constraint.
-That is to say, if a `Single Use` license key were created on the 1st of January, with a `By Certificate Validity Period` constraint of 7 days, and remained unused until the 1st of February then - at the time of use - the resulting certificate would be valid for 7 days from the 1st of February.
+Enrolment Keys created with a `Validity Period` constraint will remain valid from the time when the Enrolment Key is used, for the expressed duration of the constraint.
+That is to say, if a `Single Use` Enrolment Key were created on the 1st of January, with a `Validity Period` constraint of 7 days, and remained unused until the 1st of February then - at the time of use - the resulting certificate would be valid for 7 days from the 1st of February.

 Short-lived, or fixed lifetime certificates are an ideal way to interact with the partners, the supply chain or contractors where an engagement or project has a fixed duration and the connection must not persist beyond a fixed point in time.